This is perhaps one of the most seductive lies that I fell for in the early days of my low-carb/keto journey.

 - bacon (38%).

-Although many of these are low carb and keto favourites, they are not going to be optimal if your goal is to lose body fat.
-Even worse than naturally occurring fat, is when seeds oils are combined with starches and sugars.
+Although many of these are low-carb and keto favourites, they are not going to be optimal if your goal is to lose body fat.
+Even worse than naturally occurring fat is when seed oils are combined with starches and sugars.

-Although it makes up a smaller portion of our energy intake than monounsaturated fats, our consumption of polyunsaturated fats has followed a similar trajectory over the last century as we have obtained more energy from seed oils.
+Although it makes up a smaller portion of our energy intake than monounsaturated fats, our consumption of polyunsaturated fats has followed a similar trajectory over the last century.

 Popular foods that contain more polyunsaturated fat include: